ktorio/ktor-samples/sse/README.md

 # SSE

-Sample project for [Ktor](https://ktor.io) showing how to use the SSE (Server-Sent Events) specification.
+A sample project showing how to use the SSE (Server-Sent Events) specification.

 ## Running